stardew-access/stardew-access.github.io/getting-started.md

 If you think that you may forget where your seed is, note down the coordinates somewhere.
 Repeat the process until you have no more seeds.
 You can plant one seed per tilled soil.

+## How to mine
+Locate the mine by walking or warping to trigger the cut scene that will give your character a sword.
+That will be required in the mine to kill mobs.

+Friendly advice:
+Take some food or fish that you can eat to replenish your stamina and keep track of the time in the mine by pressing q.
+Also, make sure that you have some space in the inventory for the stones, gems and metals that you will find plus drops from the monsters that you will kill and Of course, don't forget to bring your pickaxe along.

+Mining isn't hard once you try to follow a pattern that you like.
+The trick is to move in rows from top to bottom or from right to left to try to mine all the stone.
+To do the mining itself, just select your pickaxe from your inventory and press c.
+Sometimes you may need to press more than once to break a rock.

+The mine has levels, and to move from one level to another you will use ladders.
+These ladders sometimes spawn when you kill a monster, when you mine stone or they may be somewhere on the level already.

+Sometimes you will find barrels.
+To open them, break them with a tool from your inventory.
+I used my axe, but you can try to see what other tool works.

+## How to fight monsters
+You will find some monsters in the mine and in some other places later in the game and you can kill them.
+That's why you should go through the cutscene to get the sword, it helps.
+It's true that the damage on it isn't that big, but it's a good weapon when you begin.

+When they attack you there will be a sound.
+Just check your health if you haven't heard the sound before.
+If your health is dropping, it means that a monster picked you as its victim.
+Fight back by selecting your sword and pressing c until that sound can't be heard anymore.

+When you succeed killing it, check your health and eat some food to bring it back up if you're badly hurt.
+Side note, using the sword doesn't drain your stamina.